That’s Over the (Property) Line! Boundary Disputes Between Neighbors in Colorado

 On the other hand, if your neighbor is using your land, adverse possession incentivizes you to protect your ownership.
 As discussed above, quiet title actions are one of several ways to protect your land ownership.

 GLO has prepared this blog to provide general information on legal issues that may be of interest.
-This blog does not provide legal advice for any specific situation, and this does not create an attorney-client relationship between any reader and GLO or its attorneys.
-GLO engages clients only through specific fee arrangements and signed engagement letters.
+This blog does not provide legal advice for any specific situation and this does not create an attorney-client relationship between any reader and GLO or its attorneys.
+GLO engages clients only through specific signed fee agreements.
 GLO does not guarantee any results.